John Lennon & Yoko - Power To The People

 9 Nov 1984

 Delta Goodrem, Australian singer, actress, (Nina Tucker in TV soap opera Neighbours).
-2002 Australian No.1 and 2003 UK No. 3 single ‘Born To Try’ plus six other Australian No.1 singles.
-2003 UK No.2 album ‘Innocent Eyes’.
+She had the 2002 Australian No.1 and 2003 UK No. 3 single ‘Born To Try’ plus six other Australian No.1 singles and scored the 2003 UK No.2 album ‘Innocent Eyes’.

 9 Nov 1977